jawj/zapatos-docs/src/index.md

 * `"db"` gives Postgres connection details **and is the only required key**.
 You can provide [anything that you'd pass](https://node-postgres.com/features/connecting/#Programmatic) to `new pg.Pool(/* ... */)` here.

 * `"outDir"` defines where your `zapatos` folder will be created, relative to the project root.
 If not specified, it defaults to the project root, i.e. `"."`.

+* `"outExt"` defines the file extension for all generated type files.
+It defaults to `".d.ts"`, but [for certain use cases you may wish to set it to `".ts"`](https://github.com/jawj/zapatos/issues/53).

 * `"progressListener"` is a boolean that determines how chatty the tool is.
 If `true`, it enumerates its progress in generating the schema.
 It defaults to `false`.
 If you [generate your schema programmatically](#programmatic-generation), you can alternatively provide your own listener function.